bluescan/tacentview/docs/cli.md

 ---
 ## Examples
 The easiest way to demonstrate using _Tacent View_ from the command-line is by example.
 The following assumes a) _tacentview_ or _tacentview.exe_ is in the path or in the current directory, and b) there are multiple images of various types in the current directory.
 Since Windows can handle not specifying the _exe_ extension, it has been omitted.
-These examples do not exhaustively demonstrate all options and parameters -- see the _usage_ section afterwards for all the options.\
+These examples do not exhaustively demonstrate all options and parameters -- see the following _usage_ section for all the options.
-\
-\

 {% include_relative examples.md %}

 ---